Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 npm install -g grunt-cli
 ```
 ##Organize Packages with `package.json` File##
-When installing a package, you may have noticed a warning message `npm WARN packag.json node@0.0.0 No description`.
+When installing packages, you may have noticed a warning message like `npm WARN packag.json node@0.0.0 No description`.
 It is because node uses `package.json` file for configuration and npm also likes to use this file for the same purpose.
 The good news is that you can just create a file named `package.json` to make the warning go away.
-It is very easy to create this file.
+This file is very easy to create.
 All you have to do is list two parameters `name` and `dependencies` in the json.

 The `package.json` file must contain the following.
 ```javascript